Bimo99B9/Bimo99B9.github.io/_posts/2021-08-28-htb-writeup-knife.md

 ---
 layout: single
 title: Knife - Hack The Box
 excerpt: "The Knife machine of HackTheBox is an easy Linux machine very useful to understand basic concepts about enumeration, and how to stablish a simple reverse shell.
-It is also helpful to understand the escalation of privileges using Gtfobins."
+It is also helpful to understand the escalation of privileges using GTFObins."
 date: 2021-08-28
 classes: wide
 header: